oVirt/ovirt-site/source/integration/live.html.md

 -selinux disabled - workaround to sanlock problem

--added ovirt_live plugin - performs attachment of iso domain to the DC, and creating vm with disk and network
+-added ovirt_live plugin - performs attachment of iso domain to the DC, and creating vm with disk and network - Thanks to Ofer

 -changed ovirt-setup icons